tomasz-janik/SudokuSolver/README.md

 We also use builders to build whole Sudoku Graber with initial parameters.

 ### Iterator
- We use iterator to iterate through sudoku which is list of list, so iterator makes our code more rateable.
+ We use iterator to iterate through sudoku which is 2d array, so iterator makes our code more readable and clean.